bogdan23a/cv/README.md

 * Create the PDF with `task compile`
 * Upload to S3 with `task upload`
 * Cleanup debris with `task clean`

+## Improvements

+* Github Action to upload to S3 on every master push